BLESSED SACRAMENT PARISH MINISTRIES 2013-14

 Badger Prairie Care Center

-Volunteers visit and play bingo with nursing home residents every third Saturday of the month.
-For more information, contact Lorrie Hylkema @ 233-7103.
+Volunteers visit and play bingo with nursing home residents every third Saturday of the month at 1:30 pm.
+For more information, contact Lorrie Hylkema @ 233-7103 or .

 St. Vincent De Paul

-Members of the St. Vincent De Paul Society meet monthly in order to form a Catholic community dedicated to serving the poor together.
-They respond to those in need by visiting people in their homes, hospitals, or other institutions; reaching out to the lonely and alienated; donating time and labor for the collection of food, furniture, and clothing; assisting at the food pantry; and helping at the housing projects of Port St. Vincent de Paul (a home for men) and St. Elizabeth Ann Seton House (transitional housing for women and children).
-For more information, contact Tom DuBois @ 236-4116.
+Members of the St. Vincent De Paul Society Conference meet monthly in order to form a Catholic community dedicated to serving the poor together.
+They respond to those in need by visiting people in their homes; reaching out to the lonely and alienated; donating time and labor for the collection of food, furniture, and clothing.
+Individual parishioners who do not choose to be conference members may also sign up to help at the food pantry.
+For more information, contact Jim or Bette Oeth at .

 Blessed Sacrament parishioners assist the mission of Salvation Army by spending time with children of homeless families staying at the shelter.
 Every Wednesday evening (once a month during summers) a combination of adults and youth volunteer at the shelter.
 For more information, contact Joan VandenBrook @ 258-8005.